QQcodee/evolution-api/docs/webhook-buffering.md

 ## How it Works

-1. When buffering is enabled, messages from the same sender and with the same event type are collected into a buffer.
+1. Messages from the same sender and with the same event type are automatically collected into a buffer.
 2. The buffer is sent to the webhook endpoint when:
    - The buffer timeout expires (default: 3 seconds)
    - The buffer reaches the maximum size (default: 10 messages)